TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

 When hiring team members only have a limited amount of time with each candidate, they need every tool at their disposal to help them quickly and effectively assess each candidate to determine if they’re a good fit.
 And using the interview techniques we’ve outlined above—along with an AI-powered interview intelligence platform like Clovers—can help.
 With this approach, organizations can deliver fair, equitable virtual interviews while also making it easier to identify top talent.
 After all, when every interviewer only has 30 minutes to an hour of screen time to get to know and evaluate any given candidate, you need to ensure every minute counts.

 Create the optimal virtual interview

 With Clovers’ intelligent interview platform, you can empower your hiring teams to provide the best virtual interview experience—while also finding the right candidate for the role.
-Schedule a demo to find out how Clovers can help you modernize your virtual interview process.
+Schedule a demo or try for free for 30 days to find out how Clovers can help you modernize your virtual interview process.